jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 </p>

 <h1>Microsoft Active Directory - An Introductory Lab In The Cloud</h1>
-This tutorial outlines the prerequisites, installation, basic setup, and management of users in Microsoft Active Directory using compute power on Microsoft Azure's cloud service platform.<br />
+This tutorial outlines the prerequisites, installation, basic setup, and management of users in Microsoft Active Directory using compute power on Microsoft's Azure cloud service platform.<br />

 <h2>How To Deploy On-premises Active Directory Within Azure Compute</h2>